astrotars/stream-android-encrypted-chat/README.md

 Basic knowledge of Android (Kotlin) and Node.js is required to follow this tutorial.
 This code is intended to run locally on your machine.

-We use [Anko](https://github.com/Kotlin/anko/wiki/Anko-Coroutines) to simplify our asnychronous code.
+We use [Anko](https://github.com/Kotlin/anko/wiki/Anko-Coroutines) to simplify our asynchronous code.
 Please note this library was recently deprecated.
-There are also likely bugs in our async implemenation.
-However, we chose to keep the noise to a minimum in this tutorial by leveraging Anko and keeping asynch simple.
+There are also likely bugs in our async implementation.
+However, we chose to keep the noise to a minimum in this tutorial by leveraging Anko and keeping async simple.
 Please use best practices for asynchronous code.

 You will need an account with [Stream](https://getstream.io/accounts/signup/) and [Virgil](https://dashboard.virgilsecurity.com/signup).
 Once you've created